beehive-lab/TornadoVM/README.md

 TornadoVM is currently being used to accelerate machine learning and deep learning applications, computer vision, physics simulations, financial applications, computational photography, and signal processing.

+Featured use-cases:
-We have a use-case, [kfusion-tornadovm](https://github.com/beehive-lab/kfusion-tornadovm), for accelerating a computer-vision application implemented in Java using the Tornado-API to run on GPUs.
+- [kfusion-tornadovm](https://github.com/beehive-lab/kfusion-tornadovm): Java application for accelerating a computer-vision application using the Tornado-APIs to run on discrete and integrated GPUs.
+- [Java Ray-Tracer](https://github.com/Vinhixus/TornadoVM-Ray-Tracer): Java application accelerated with TornadoVM for real-time ray-tracing.

-We also have a set of [examples](https://github.com/beehive-lab/TornadoVM/tree/master/examples/src/main/java/uk/ac/manchester/tornado/examples) that includes NBody, DFT, KMeans computation and matrix computations.
+We also have a set of [examples](https://github.com/beehive-lab/TornadoVM/tree/master/tornado-examples/src/main/java/uk/ac/manchester/tornado/examples) that includes NBody, DFT, KMeans computation and matrix computations.

 **Additional Information**